 Bringing home a new puppy and teaching it where to go potty can be challenging unless you are mentally prepared and able to devote time to the process.Puppies generally eat three times a day until they have grown into adult dogs, which eat twice daily.
 It is best to feed your puppy at the same time each day and limit treats so that it does not need to relieve itself at all different times during the day and night.
-When disciplining your puppy for accidents, keep in mind that you must be patient and kind.

 Do not punish the puppy if you find a mess on the floor but didn't actually see your puppy in action.
 The puppy will not understand why you are angry.
 Do not rub its nose in pee or poop; it will not understand.
 If you catch the puppy in the act of going in an inappropriate place, say "No" and take it outside.

 Praise your puppy when it does go potty in the correct place.
 Try to get outside in time so that the puppy learns that outdoors is where it should go.
 After the puppy relieves itself, praise it, reward it with a treat and bring it back inside so that it knows the only purpose of going outside that particular time was to go potty.